 Case 2: A 65-year-old man with a history of hypertension and diabetes presents with sudden onset of severe chest pain, shortness of breath, and dizziness.
 In this case, the practitioner should recognize the urgency of the situation and immediately refer the client to conventional care for assessment and intervention.

 Case 3: A 30-year-old woman presents with persistent mild to moderate abdominal pain for the past six months.
 She has tried various naturopathic treatments without improvement.
-In this case, the practitioner may consider further testing, such as laboratory tests or imaging studies, to identify the underlying cause of her symptoms and inform treatment decisions.
+In this case, the practitioner may consider referring the client to a physician for further testing, such as laboratory tests or imaging studies, to identify the underlying cause of her symptoms and inform treatment decisions.

 Table 1: Assessing Urgency of Red Flag Symptoms